The Ferris State University Pride Committee continues to recognize and reward the

 Tom Morris: To one of Granger’s custodians, Tom Morris, who stopped what he was doing to help us locate coat racks and bring them down to the atrium for our guests.

-Larrey Eberts and Mark Schuelke: Also to Larrey Eberts and Mark Schuelke who have been accommodating us with our set up for banquets and events during the transformation of the University Center.
+Larrey Eberts and Mark Schuelke: Also to Larrey Eberts and Mark Schuelke who have been accommodating us with our set up for banquets and events during the transformation of the David L. Eisler Center.

 Margo Burke, Catering & Staff: And finally, the great job Catering & staff does at each of our events – big thank you to Margo Burke for always picking out a delicious meal and making sure everything perfect.